 The Serjeant manages the tour program.
 Tour guides give regular public tours of Parliament House.
 We also offer specialist tours for school and community groups.
 Tour guides organise role plays for school children.
-These very popular sessions take place in the Chamber, with children debating and voting on a bill.
-Also, tour guides travel to schools to give parliamentary information talks.
-We offer both these in regional Victoria.
+These very popular sessions take place in the Chamber or in the classroom, with children debating and voting on a bill.
+Tour guides travel to schools in metropolitan Melbourne and regional Victoria to conduct this program.

 For details about tours see options under Visit Parliament or contact the Tour Booking Office on 03 9651 8568.